ylunalin/am205_compiled_lang/README.md

 ./test

-The other way to use these codes is to use an online cmopiler, such as
+The other way to use these codes is to use an online compiler, such as

 onlinegdb.com